Lalla Zaynab: Early life

 Lalla Zaynab was born around 1862, a daughter of Muhammad bin Abi al-Qasim, founder and Shaykh of the Rahmaniyya zawiya (Sufi institution) of El Hamel in Algeria.
 She was a Sufi Muslim, and a member of a family who claimed to be direct descendants of Muhammad.

 Prior to succeeding her father as Shaykh of zawiya, Zaynab faced great societal and political opposition.
 She lived during a time where the mainstream social order in Algeria oppressed people based on their class, gender and racial characteristics.
-This was most blatant in the determination by French colonial authorities that native Algerians uncivilized and unequal.
+This was most blatant in the determination by French colonial authorities that native Algerians were uncivilized and unequal.

 In the Algerian Muslim community, Zaynab was depicted as extraordinary due to her saintliness, piety, Sharifian descent and miracles attributed to her by religious authorities.
 However, barely any Arabic literature is written about her, as she lived in her father's shadow prior to 1897.
 This is a result of her age, prestige, and amount of respect she commanded.
 Such shadowing is a common occurrence for subordinates to Sufi superiors, and was not a restraint on gender enforced on her by the Algerian community who highly regarded her.

 The French colonial administration refused to recognize her spiritual authority on two bases.
 Firstly, they did not hold the same beliefs as the Algerian Muslims and never understood the importance the Algerian Muslims attributed to Zaynab.
 Secondly, the French authorities refused to accept the rule of a woman, as women were seen to be the weaker sex.
 Hence, Zaynab's rise was accompanied by an increase in meddling of the affairs of succession by the French colonial administration.

 Despite her many suitors, Zaynab maintained a vow of celibacy which allowed her to move freely in the community while harnessing and exerting her spiritual authority and social empowerment.